mwgabby-li/Mab/ReadMe.md

   in a location that an identifier is allowed could work for this.
 * Support trailing base notation for numbers, rather than prefix.
   * `1000 b2`, for example.
+  * Allow identifiers to start with numbers, as long as they contain at least one letter or underscore, and don't contain a trailing `b<n>`.
 * Enumerations.
 * For version hashing, strip irrelevant information like comments and whitespace out of the file first.
   * Considered using hash of Lua bytecode, but it's not portable and not stable across versions.
 * Type aliases: numeral:type number; true or false:type boolean.
   * Interesting problem, if I do this, maybe function parameter lists will need to have commas.
+* Anonymous functions (Lambdas).

 #### Hard
 * Proper tail recursion.
   * With keyword, so it can be verified with an error that it's working.
+* Closures.
 * Much more robust type inference.
   * Be able to tell the type of variable based on first initialization.
   * Inferring function arguments based on their usage.